Allan Lichtman: The Keys to the White House

-In his final 2016 prediction, delivered to the Washington Post interview on September 23, 2016, Lichtman did not mention the popular vote.
-He said, “The Keys are 13 true false questions, where an answer of true always favors the reelection of the party holding the White House, in this case, the Democrats.
-Based on the 13 keys, it would predict a Donald Trump victory...”
-Lichtman simultaneously predicted that Trump would be impeached, which made sense only if he were predicting Trump’s election, not a popular vote plurality.
-In a follow-up interview with Fox News, Lichtman reiterated he was predicting which party would govern over the next four years: “My system is 13 true/false questions where an answer of true always favors reelection of the party in power.”
+In his final 2016 prediction, given in a Washington Post interview on September 23, 2016, Lichtman did not mention the popular vote.
+He said, "The Keys are 13 true false questions, where an answer of true always favors the reelection of the party holding the White House, in this case, the Democrats.
+Based on the 13 keys, it would predict a Donald Trump victory".
+Lichtman simultaneously predicted that Trump would be impeached, which made sense only if he were predicting Trump's election, not a popular vote plurality.
+In a follow-up interview with Fox News, Lichtman reiterated he was predicting which party would govern over the next four years: "My system is 13 true/false questions where an answer of true always favors reelection of the party in power."

 The media, scholars, and President-elect Donald Trump widely credited Lichtman with a correct 2016 prediction.
 But Lichtman also wrote in 2016, in both a book and a separate academic paper, that the keys predict only the national popular vote, not the votes of individual states.
 He also wrote in 2016 that in the only three elections since 1860 when the popular vote diverged from the Electoral College tally, his keys predicted the popular vote winner.
-However, he explained in both the book and article that despite not predicting state tallies the keys still identified which party will govern after the election, saying, “When five or fewer of these propositions are false, or turned against the party holding the White House, that party wins another term in office.
-When six or more are false, the challenging party wins,” and “If the nation has fared well during the past four years, voters will give the White House party – in this case the Democrats -- another four years in office.
-If the nation has fared poorly, voters will give the challenging party a chance to govern from the Oval Office.”
+However, he explained in both the book and article that despite not predicting state tallies the keys still identified which party will govern after the election, saying, "When five or fewer of these propositions are false, or turned against the party holding the White House, that party wins another term in office.
+When six or more are false, the challenging party wins," and "If the nation has fared well during the past four years, voters will give the White House party – in this case the Democrats -- another four years in office.
+If the nation has fared poorly, voters will give the challenging party a chance to govern from the Oval Office."